- Computers & Software»

-- Unstable power supply
+- Bad power supply

 Unstable power both within the system and from the battery/adaptor can trigger a system restart and freezing.
 Have your battery and adaptor checked for consistency if you suspect they are faulty.

-- Insufficient memory
+- Bad or insufficient memory

 Insufficient memory count especially when multitasking can as well trigger a system restart and freezing.
 Make sure your laptop memory is up to it when you multitask heavy assignments.